zhongfu/tp/docs/UserGuide.md

 Format: `clear`

-Example: `clear` removes all the employees from the app // ian: does it remove all jobs from the app too?
+Example: `clear` removes all the employees and jobs from the app

 --------------------------------------------------------------------------------------------------------------------